Aziatix: Career

 The members of Aziatix were brought together by record producer and former R&B singer Jae Chong.
 At the time of the group's formation, Flowsik was an established underground rapper in New York City, Eddie Shin was a student at NYU, and Nicky Lee was a successful Mandopop singer.

 Aziatix released their first single, "Go," in March 2011 and their self-titled EP, Aziatix, in May 2011.
 In July, they released their first full-length album, Nocturnal, which charted in Taiwan and South Korea at numbers 14 and 35, respectively.
 At the end of the year, Aziatix won Best New Asian Artist at the 2011 Mnet Asian Music Awards.

 In March 2012, the group performed at the U.S. music festival South by Southwest.
 In May, the group released their second EP, Awakening, which again charted in Taiwan and South Korea, at numbers 11 and 32, respectively.

 In 2013, Aziatix signed an 11.3 million USD record deal with Cash Money Records.
 It was the largest record deal to date between a U.S. record label and a music act from Asia.
 However, in December 2014, Aziatix announced on their Facebook page that they had decided to leave the record label.

 Aziatix released their last album, Top Of The World, in August 2015.
+The group then announced their indefinite hiatus via a statement released at the end of the music video of their title track which said: "Our journey that started in 2011 will be on hold for now.
+Due to the love and support from our fans worldwide, we hold great significance in all that we've done and will continue to do the best we can in every way despite our results.
+We thank all the Aziaddicts worldwide from the bottom of our hearts".